 Law Week 2020

-Law Week 2020 presented by the Victorian Law Foundation in May has a program of online lectures, panel discussions, info sessions and exhibitions including Confined 11 , a program supporting Aboriginal offenders and ex-offenders to tell their stories.
+Law Week 2020 presented by the Victorian Law Foundation has a program of online lectures, panel discussions, info sessions and exhibitions including Confined 11 , a program supporting Aboriginal offenders and ex-offenders to tell their stories.
 There's also a session for makers about copyrighting their craft and protecting their intellectual property.

 More info: Events, Confined 11, Copyright Your Craft